Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

-On Sunday, March 17, Downtown Cleveland will host a cozy gathering of nearly half a million people.
+On March 17, Downtown Cleveland will host a cozy gathering of nearly half a million people.
 Most of those in attendance will be decked out in green, celebrating one of Spring's first great events — St. Patrick's Day.
-Cleveland has plenty of practice playing host to this revelry, as 2019 marks the 152nd version of the city's St. Patrick's Day parade.
+Cleveland has plenty of practice playing host to this revelry, as 2020 marks 153 years of the city's St. Patrick's Day parade.

 Cleveland's St. Paddy's Day party is among biggest in the country.
 The massive numbers in Greater Cleveland's Irish community (around 13% of Cuyahoga County has Irish roots, according to the U.S. Census Bureau) and the 13,000-registrant parade makes this an event you're sure to love.